Galley: Modern Query Optimization for Sparse Tensor Programs: Sparsity Estimation

 \subsection{The Sparsity Statistics Interface}

-We use our statistics interface to annotate an expression with stats objects at every node of the AST in a bottom-up fashion.
-Each stats object then represents the sparsity patterns of the intermediate tensor output from that node.
-Surprisingly, to support sparsity estimation over the varied workloads and arbitrary operators of tensor algebra, we only need to implement a few core functions; 1) A constructor which produces statistics from a materialized tensor.
-This produces statistics for \texttt{Input} and \texttt{Alias} nodes.
-2) A function for annihilating \texttt{Map} nodes (i.e. those whose children's fill values are the annihilator of its pointwise function) which merges the children's statistics.
-3) A function for non-annihilating \texttt{Map} nodes which merges the children's statistics.
-4) A function for \texttt{Agg} which adjusts the input's statistics to reflect an aggregation over some set of indices.
-5) An estimation procedure that estimates the number of non-fill entries based on statistics about a tensor.
+We use our statistics interface to annotate every node of the AST with statistics.
+Surprisingly, to support sparsity estimation over arbitrary tensor algebra expressions, we only need a few core functions: (1) a constructor, which produces statistics from a materialized tensor for \texttt{Input} and \texttt{Alias} nodes, (2-3) a function for (non) annihilating \texttt{Map} nodes (i.e., those whose children's fill values are the annihilator of its pointwise function), which merges the children's statistics, (4) a function for \texttt{Agg}, which adjusts the input's statistics to reflect an aggregation over some set of indices, and (5) an estimation procedure, which estimates the sparsity of a tensor based on its statistics.